-The Senate Hearings On Donald Trump’s Nominees Show Just Unqualified The ‘Swamp’ Is Going To Be [Opinion]
+The Senate Hearings On Donald Trump’s Nominees Show Just How Unqualified The ‘Swamp’ Is Going To Be [Opinion]

 All of which goes on to prove that most of Donald Trump’s decisions about his cabinet spring from his association with globalists and funders rather than the nominees’ own sense of expertise in a particular field.
 Needless to add, all of them are billionaires who have either contributed to Trump in the past, or have been the subject of financial aid from Donald Trump himself.

-So here is what we have reached at: Trump has not drained the swamp, but only made it murkier.
+So here is the conclusion we have reached: Trump has not drained the swamp, but only made it murkier.

 [Featured Image by Chip Somodevilla/Getty Images]